CircuitFlyer/Climb_and_Dive/index.md

 The backpack design streamlines wiring and makes assembly fast and straightforward.

+### GREAT NEWS! **- I now also offer an easy to install remote mounted user interface.
+Add a remote pushbutton start switch and a super-bright status indicator LED to your timer.
+Check out all the details <a href="https://circuitflyer.com/Control_Panel/" target="_blank" rel="noopener noreferrer">HERE </a>**

 ## Easy Programming and Updates
 Programming the microcontroller is incredibly simple—just drag and drop a few files on your computer.
 The microcontroller comes pre-programmed and tested, so you can start using it immediately.